WHERE TO SCORE THE TASTIEST FREE TAPAS IN GRANADA

 Bodegas Castañeda

 Every local in Granada knows and loves Bodegas Castañeda.
-This little joint is a must if you’re looking for a real Spanish experience: hanging legs of jamón ibérico, posters of flamenco and bullfighting, and an overall lively ambiance.
-There is indoor and outdoor seating, but to score the free tapas deal you must head to the bar where you’ll see everyone standing up, eating, drinking, and chatting.
+This little joint is a must if you’re looking for a real Spanish experience: hanging legs of jamón ibérico, flamenco posters, and a lively ambiance.
+There is indoor and outdoor seating, but to score the free tapas you must head to the bar where you’ll see everyone standing up, eating, drinking, and chatting.
 This is where the real action is!
 This place is always buzzing, so be prepared to wait to get a spot at a table or at the bar.

 Address: Calle Almireceros, 1, 3